sebastian-k/knittomat/README.md

 ### Case 2:
-Your used a different decrease pattern, so the angle between _C_ and _b_ is not 45°.
+You used a different decrease pattern, so the angle between _C_ and _b_ is not 45°.
-Start the script with the argument -a and give it the angle:
+Start the script with the argument `-a` and give it the angle:

 `python3 knittomat.py -a 23`

 ### Case 3:
 You just want to know how to increase evenly from stitchcount A to stitchcount B.
 In that case you don't care about any angle or sinus.
-Start the script with argument -n for "no sinus":
+Start the script with argument `-n` for "no sinus":

 `python3 knittomat.py -n`